 4) A quarter-mile trail at Garden of the Gods features towering sandstone outcroppings formed millions of years ago.

-5) Within Giant City State Park, explore eight hiking trails, rock climb and rappel, and spend the night in the Giant City Lodge.
+5) Within Giant City State Park, explore eight hiking trails, rock climb and rappel, and spend the night in the Giant City Lodge (reopening February 4, 2022).
 Stop at the visitors center in Makanda for trail maps and to catch a 20-minute film about the park’s history and ecology.

 6) In Carbondale, the General Store at Walker's Bluff offers great shopping, with kitchen items and gifts.